 Education and Studying in Estonia

-Estonia has a fantastic reputation for education – reaching 2nd place in our review of the best places in the world for education.
+Estonia has a fantastic reputation for education.
 This in part is because education is well rounded for pupils of all socio-economic backgrounds.
 The current system caters for four basic tiers of education:

 - Pre-school (1.5-7 years)